netdata/netdata/health/REFERENCE.md

 host labels: room = server
 ```

-The `label` is a space-separated list that accepts simple patterns.
+The `host labels` is a space-separated list that accepts simple patterns.
 For example, you can create an alarm
 that will be applied to all hosts installed in the last decade with the following line:

 ```yaml